 This idea of serving others, of finding compassion in empathy, of leaving childish selfishness behind and making ourselves useful and productive and cooperative within the bigger picture, I first discovered in the book The Art of Happiness written by the Dalai Lama, another selfless world leader.
 While the Chinese invasion and occupation of Tibet forced the Fourteenth Dalai Lama into exile, he was not forced into anger or demands for revenge.
 He calls for rapprochement and understanding instead.

 We find these men: Mohandas Gandhi, Nelson Mandela, Martin Luther King, Jr., Pope Francis and the Dalai Lama incredibly charismatic, almost irresistible in their calls for tolerance and mutual understanding.
 I see this as a spiritual movement which made great strides in the Twentieth Century until it ran into the political movement of fear, blame, greed and grandiosity.
 “No,” this counter movement shouts, “We must not trust.
 We must not be patient.
+We must rule the world by fear, intimidation and violence.
+We must develop the most lethal weapons, spread them far and wide, and hold the rest of humanity hostage.
 We must prepare for war so that we can continue to be victorious, the greatest nation on Earth, the world’s superpower.”

 I am happy we have a Pope who tries to live his beliefs and stays faithful to his order.
 Maybe, just maybe, we could learn something.
 We do not need to bully the world.
 Certainly, our intervention in World War I might have been needed, but the betrayal of Arab allies after the war was a perpetration caused by our flawed religious texts, our unprecedented grandiosity and our alliance with another bully: the British Empire.
 The bankrupting of Germany because they lost was another serious crime, which we paid for in the next generation.